chan3845/lxc-k8s-deploy/README.md

 - **Flexible networking**: Supports bridges, NAT, and more.

 While this demo uses LXD, it can also work with other **LXD-based platforms**, such as **Incus**, with minimal changes.
-You can check LXD here: https://documentation.ubuntu.com/lxd/stable-5.21/tutorial/first_steps/
+You can check more info about LXD here: https://documentation.ubuntu.com/lxd/stable-5.21/tutorial/first_steps/

 ## Why install Kubernetes on LXD?

 Even though tools like **Minikube** or **VM-based clusters** exist, running K8s on LXD has some advantages: